TimoLambing/gallery/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fc1llo%2Fgallery)

-2. Delete all images in `src/public/images` and replace with your own.
+2. Delete all images in `images` and replace with your own.

 3. Commit & push changes to see your brand new image gallery in action!